rya-sge/access-denied/_posts/2026-09-14-fri-toolbox-flashcards.md

 ### DEEP

-**In plain words:** ask for the formula's value at one random far-away point first, so the prover cannot switch formulas later.
+**In plain words:** DEEP makes the verifier ask for the formula's value at one random far-away point first, so the prover can no longer switch between formulas.

 **Precisely:** An out-of-domain sample: before any evaluation query the verifier picks a random $$r$$ outside $$L$$, the prover answers $$s = f(r)$$, and every later quotient includes $$(r, s)$$.
 Below the Johnson bound this binds the prover to one polynomial in the list.